-Different styles to support your evolving needs
+Different styles to support

 The FibroScan technology is available in different styles to support your evolving needs: FibroScan Compact, FibroScan mini.
 Every member of the FibroScan product family uses the same dual function technology, designed to guide the operator through the examination, to provide consistent, reliable results irrespective of system and operator.